-Please obtain most suitable parameters a and b ( or $\alpha$ and $\beta$ ) for the three models respectively.
+Please obtain the most suitable parameters a and b for the three models respectively.

 5) What we want to know is the environmental risk as low as $p=10^{-5}$ which will be caused by low exposure.
-Although three models give good fitting to the experimental results, three models give quite different doses which cause cancer with the probability of $p=10^{-5}$ .
-Please calculate doses which cause cancer with the probability of $p=10^{-5}$ by using three models.
-These doses are called VSD (Virtual Safety Dose)s.
+Please calculate dose which cause cancer with the probability of $p=10^{-5}$ by using Probit model.
+This dose is called VSD (Virtual Safety Dose).

 In the case of cancer data interpretation, zero exposure is the only solution, if we put the final goal at zero risk.
 However, if we don't present solutions other than zero, it is very difficult to control the target substance because there is no attainable goal.
 Sometimes the solution in the zero risk concept will be like that: Use chemical B, whose toxicity is not known instead of chemical A, which is carcinogen.
 Sometimes the answer is that: Introduce very high cost wastewater treatment to achieve zero risk.
 High cost wastewater treatments are usually high energy consumption treatments.
 The treatment of A is very good in terms of pollution control, but it creates other environmental problems like energy consumption, which leads to the global environmental issue.
 My understanding is that we should show other solution than zero.
 In order to estimate the risks in the low concentration level, concept of VSD(Virtual Safety Dose) is introduced for the evaluation of risks from carcinogenic compounds with the no threshold assumption.